Europe’s top 10 chance creators, 2020-21: Grealish, De Bruyne, Muller & more

 The Ukraine international is one to watch.

-Not only is he a creator for others, but he’s scored seven goals in Ligue 1, averaging one every 110 minutes, while he averaged a goal a game in the Europa League group stage with six in six.
-The full package.
+Not only is he a creator for others, but he’s scored seven goals in Ligue 1, while he also scored seven goals in eight appearances in Lille’s Europa League campaign.

 =4.
 Kevin De Bruyne – 3.5 per 90